PEXANE2/azure-docs.tr-tr/articles/iot-edge/tutorial-deploy-function.md

 3. VS Code gezgininde deployment.template.json dosyasına sağ tıklayıp **Build and Push IoT Edge solution** (IoT Edge Çözümü Oluştur ve Gönder) öğesini seçin.

-Visual Studio Code uygulamasına çözümünüzü derleme komutu verdiğinizde dağıtım şablonundaki bilgileri alır ve **config** adlı yeni bir klasörde deployment.json dosyası oluşturur.
-Ardından tümleşik terminalde `docker build` ve `docker push` komutlarını çalıştırır.
+When you tell Visual Studio Code to build your solution, it first takes the information in the deployment template and generates a deployment.json file in a new folder named **config**.
+Then it runs two commands in the integrated terminal: `docker build` and `docker push`.
 Bu iki komut kodunuzu derler, işlevlerle kapsayıcı oluşturur ve kodu çözümü başlatırken belirttiğiniz kapsayıcı kayıt defterine gönderir.

 ## <a name="view-your-container-image"></a>Kapsayıcı görüntünüzü açma